octobercms/docs/3.x/extend/system/exceptions.md

 ### Where to Place Error Handlers

-Error handler registrations, like [event handlers](events.md), generally fall under the category of "bootstrap code".
+Error handler registrations generally fall under the category of bootstrap code.
 In other words, they prepare your application to actually handle requests, and usually need to be executed before a route or controller is actually called.
 The most common place is the `boot` method of a [plugin registration file](../extending.md).
 Alternatively, plugins can supply a file named **init.php** in the plugin directory that you can use to place error handler registrations.

 ## HTTP Exceptions

 Some exceptions describe HTTP error codes from the server.
 For example, this may be a "page not found" error (404), an "unauthorized error" (401) or even a developer generated 500 error.
-In order to generate such a response from anywhere in your application, use the following:
+In order to generate such a response from anywhere in your application, use the following.

 ```php
 App::abort(404);
 ```

 The `abort` method will immediately raise an exception which will be rendered by the exception handler.
-Optionally, you may provide the response text:
+Optionally, you may provide the response text.

 ```php
 App::abort(403, 'Unauthorized action.');
 ```

 This method may be used at any time during the request's lifecycle.
-There is also an accompanying [Twig filter for aborting requests](../markup/function-abort.md).
+There is also an accompanying [Twig filter for aborting requests](../../markup/function/abort.md).

 ### Custom Error Page